AlaaElnagar/Python_Course_ITI-Embedded/README.md

 # Python_Course_ITI-Embedded
-This related to python course materials
+This related to python course materials Exist in master branch